foliant-docs/docs/src/debugging_builds.md

 # Debugging Builds

-Building of simple documentation projects with Foliant is usually straightforward.
+Building simple documentation projects with Foliant is usually straightforward.
 But Foliant and its extensions are designed to build complex projects.
 Foliant with its extensions is a powerful, customizable, and very flexible tool.
-If you understand what do you exactly want to do, and you can formalize it at the project config level, Foliant will perform you task efficiently and accurately.
+If you understand what do you exactly want to do, and you can formalize it at the project config level, Foliant will perform your task efficiently and accurately.

-The problem is that it’s sometimes may be difficult to configure all preprocessors and backends correctly for the first time.
+The problem is that it sometimes may be difficult to configure all preprocessors and backends correctly for the first time.
 Some settings are pretty subtle and unobvious.
-The sequence of applying of the preprocessors matters.
-Some preprocessors may work unexpectedly if others are used.
-It may be necessary to apply some preprocessor twice—before and after some another preprocessor.
+The order of applying the preprocessors matters.
+Some preprocessors may work unexpectedly when paired with others.
+It may be necessary to apply some preprocessor twice — before and after some another preprocessor.
 Fetching data from external sources may also become a bottleneck.

 Fortunately, Foliant will not ask you to diagnose problems with the car engine without opening the hood.
 Foliant provides advanced diagnostic facilities such as the following: